"I ate my hat."

-So, some contributors should explain it why "topiku" is incorrect here.
+So, some contributors should explain this matter, why "topiku" is incorrect here.
 There is no sign that we should use formal at this lesson.
-We see that, in another lesson they say, "... pesan makanan" or something like that, It's informal.
+We see that, in another lesson they say, "... pesan makanan" or something like that, which is informal.

 I'm so sorry for my mistake (or my typo), I have edited it.
 Previously, I wrote "terimakasih" :)